arogozhnikov/python3_with_pleasure/README.md

 ```

 Three times less space.
-Actually close compression is achievable with `protocol=2` parameter, but developers usually ignore this option (or simply not aware of it).
+Actually close compression is achievable with `protocol=2` parameter, but users typically ignore this option (or simply not aware of it).

 ## OrderedDict is faster now